 I Submitted a Bill.
 What’s Next?

-Bills are publicly presented and voted on by constituents at Area Council.
+Bills are publicly presented and voted on by constituents at Community Council.
 At meetings, every bill is processed in the following steps:

 - Bill Presentation—the Bill Author, or a designee thereof, has the opportunity to speak about and present their bill, providing a summary of it to residents and discussing its merits and relevance.

 - Questioning—meeting attendees can ask the Bill Author questions about their bill, and the Bill Author has an opportunity to respond.